Everything you need to know about presbyopia

 Photo by Public Domain Pictures on Pexels

-Multifocal contacts are the most common correction for contact lens wearers who develop presbyopia.
-These lenses are designed with a gradual transition between distance and near prescriptions, giving the wearer the ability to focus on objects both far and near.
+Multifocal lenses are the most common form of contact lenses for people with presbyopia.
+Most multifocal contacts are designed with a gradual transition between distance and near prescriptions, giving you the ability to easily focus on objects both far and near.